-- What brings you to the clinic today?

-- Is there anything else you would like to discuss today?

-- Practicing active listening

-- Pause to allow the patient time to speak

-- Non-verbal communication

-- Checking that you have understood correctly

-Explain that the aim of active listening is to ensure that we get to know all the main problems at the start of the consultation.

-- Large group discussions: what words could the health care practitioners use? - $\sqrt{}$ Has anything else been bothering you? - $\sqrt{}$ Have we covered everything? - $\sqrt{}$ Is there something else you would like to discuss? - This is what is commonly referred to as the Golden Minute and it is used to get a Problem List from the patient.
+- · What brings you to the clinic today? - · Is there anything else you would like to discuss today? - · Practicing active listening - · Pause to allow the patient time to speak - Non-verbal communication - Checking that you have understood correctly - Tell to practice - The aim of active listening is to ensure that we get to know all the main problems at the start of the consultation. - Large group discussions: what words could the health care practitioners use? - √ Has anything else been bothering you? - √ Have we covered everything? - $\sqrt{\ }$ Is there something else you would like to discuss? - This is what is commonly referred to as the Golden Minute and it is used to get a Problem List from the patient. - Evidence for the benefit of improving our skills in starting the consultation well.